ktoso/rx-wiki/The-RxJava-Android-Module.md

 ## Fragment and Activity life-cycle

-One thing that's tricky to deal with on Android is running asynchronous actions that access framework objects in their callbacks.
-That's because Android may decide to destroy an Activity, for instance, while a background thread is still running.
-An attempt will be made to access views on the now dead Activity, resulting in a crash.
-(It will also create a memory leak, since your background thread holds on to the Activity even though it's not visible anymore.)
+On Android it is tricky for asynchronous actions to access framework objects in their callbacks.
+That&#8217;s because Android may decide to destroy an `Activity`, for instance, while a background thread is still running.
+The thread will attempt to access views on the now dead `Activity`, which results in a crash.
+(This will also create a memory leak, since your background thread holds on to the `Activity` even though it&#8217;s not visible anymore.)

-This is no different when using RxJava on Android, but one can deal with the problem in a more elegant way through the use of `Subscription`s, and a number of operators.
-In general, when running an `Observable` inside an `Activity` which subscribes to the result (either directly or through an inner class), you must ensure to unsubscribe from the sequence in `onDestroy`:
+This is still a concern when using RxJava on Android, but you can deal with the problem in a more elegant way by using `Subscription`s and a number of Observable operators.
+In general, when you runn an `Observable` inside an `Activity` that subscribes to the result (either directly or through an inner class), you must unsubscribe from the sequence in `onDestroy`, as shown in the following example:

 ```
 // MyActivity